-The hound's loose, elastic skin and long floppy ears lift and trap scents from the ground, making the basset hound's sense of smell second only to its cousin, the bloodhound.
+The hound's loose, elastic skin and long floppy ears lift and trap scents from the ground, making the basset hound's sense of smell second only to his cousin, the bloodhound.
 With their gentle, friendly demeanor and preference for lazing around the house, basset hounds can be great companions for children.
-This stubborn dog breed requires a good amount of patience but is otherwise relatively easy to care for.
+This strong-willed dog breed requires a good amount of patience but is otherwise relatively easy to care for.

 The Basset Hound Club of America (BHCA) recognizes five main color patterns: tricolor of black, tan, and white; black and white; brown and white; red and white; or lemon and white.

 Though they may not look it, basset hounds were bred for endurance and stamina on the trail.
 Their ability to hone in on a scent and track it for hours on end made them a top choice for small-game hunters.
 Though still frequently used as pack hunting dogs, today's basset hounds are just as content with a long walk followed by lounging around the home all day.
 These happy pups are just looking for a warm spot to relax with their best friend—you.
 If you prefer to be more active, scent games are a great way to exercise your basset hound's best skill and engage them mentally.

-"They're not stubborn, they're a hound," says Brian Kilcommons, founder of The Great Pets Resort, a boutique training facility in Connecticut.
-"You give them a trail to follow, they're a rocket scientist.
+"They're not stubborn; they're a hound," says Brian Kilcommons, founder of The Great Pets Resort, a boutique training facility in Connecticut.
+"You give them a trail to follow [and] they're a rocket scientist.
 You do a long distance down with them, it's a little bit more difficult.
 It can be done, but it takes a lot more work.
 The problem I have with the term 'stubborn' is it sets the tone for the training.
 Certain things are going to be more difficult to accomplish with them than others because it's not their forte.
 Their forte is putting their nose to the ground, following a scent, and baying.
 They're not going to be quick to take to obedience work."

 "They're low to the ground and they have short legs—they're not going to take off," Kilcommons says.
 "But they were bred to hunt rabbits.
 They'll get a scent and all of a sudden they're on autopilot."
 It's extremely important to keep them in a securely fenced yard or on a leash.
 Basset hounds prefer leisurely walks and can be a good lesson in slowing down to smell every. single. rose.

-Because of their weight and build, basset hounds shouldn't be required to climb too many steps, and they should always be lifted onto and off of furniture (if permitted) and into and out of cars as these repeated hard motions can cause serious health issues.
+Because of their weight and build, basset hounds shouldn't be required to climb too many steps.
+They should always be lifted onto and off of furniture and into and out of cars as these repeated hard motions can cause serious health issues.

-The basset hound's short coat is low-maintenance and easy to groom, but the AKC recommends brushing weekly to keep shedding under control.
-Same goes for your basset hound's eyes and face folds: They should be cleaned of any debris multiple times a week and give periodic baths to keep the skin healthy and limit the hound smell.
-Regular brushing is a good time to check for things like coat sheen (dull hair can mean a lack of nutrients in diet), nail length, and ear and dental health.
+The basset hound's short coat is low-maintenance and easy to groom, but weekly brushing will keep shedding under control.
+Same goes for your basset hound's eyes and face folds: They should be cleaned of any debris multiple times a week and given periodic baths to keep their skin healthy—and limit their sometimes-stinky hound smell.
+Regular brushing is a good time to check for coat sheen (dull hair can mean a lack of nutrients in his diet), nail length, and ear and dental health.

 Basset hounds will require extra weekly care to their ears, as their long floppy shape can prevent proper air circulation and lead to infections.
 "Those ears are built to trap scents," Kilcommons says.
 "They also are mud flaps.
 You run a basset in the field, they're going to come back with all sorts of junk in their ears because they're dragging along the ground."
 It's important to talk to your vet about the proper way to check and clean your basset hound's ears.
 Basset hounds' eyes are also prone to collecting debris, so it's important to clean around the eyes daily to avoid preventable health issues.

 This breed's ability to focus is second to none on the trail, but it suddenly disappears when obedience training begins.
-Basset hounds can be headstrong and because of this are slower to train.
+Basset hounds can be headstrong and, because of this, are slower to train.
 "They weren't bred to walk along with people and pay attention to them.
 They were bred to put their nose to the ground, follow the scent, and make no noise all along the way," Kilcommons says.
 "That is their genius.
 That is hardwired into them.
 To make progress with this breed, you have to turn the training into a game, where it's something you're doing together.
 Get some food, get some toys, get on the ground and play.
 All of a sudden, the nose is coming off the floor."

 Because of their generally lethargic nature, basset hounds are prone to obesity, the BHCA says.
 It's important to properly portion a basset hound's food (talk to your vet about the best diet for your individual dog) and keep an exercise schedule of one long walk per day.
 Their floppy ears are also prone to infection.
 Follow your vet's guidelines for proper and frequent ear evaluations.

 The basset hound has long been a favorite breed for pack hunting small game, but it's widely believed their existence is a fluke.
-According to the BHCA, the dog is believed to be a descendent of the famed St. Hubert hounds (ancestors of today's bloodhounds) and resulted when a gene mutation produced a dwarfed hound.
+According to the BHCA, the dog is believed to be a descendent of the famed St. Hubert hounds (also the ancestors of today's bloodhounds) and resulted when a gene mutation produced a dwarfed hound.
 Perhaps unintended, the short-legged breed proved useful for tracking small game—mostly rabbits—through thick, low brush.

-The loving basset hound has melted hearts across America through print and film.
+The loving basset hound has melted hearts across the U.S. through print and film.
 In 1928, Time magazine ran a cover story on the 52nd Westminster Kennel Club Dog Show at Madison Square Garden, entirely told from the eyes of a basset hound puppy.
 The breed received further publicity as the jowly dog in Hush Puppy shoe ads in the 1960s.
-A basset hound was the pup of choice for Snowman in the 1977 film Smokey and the Bandit and as Sheriff Rosco Coltrane's sidekick Flash in the '79–'85 show The Dukes of Hazzard.
+A basset hound was the pup of choice for Snowman in the 1977 film Smokey and the Bandit and as Sheriff Rosco Coltrane's sidekick Flash in the '79–'85 show "The Dukes of Hazzard."
 Today, basset hounds are still the preferred pack breed for hunting small game across England and France.